et9719/GreenwoodAS/README.md

 ### Meet The Team Section

-- This section is very important for making customers feel comfortable inviting workers into their homes.
-A large majority of Greenwoods Arborist Services customers are age 70+ and no longer want to or are able to take care of their gardens themselves, It is important that the customer can see who they are inviting into their homes to make it a more relaxing experience.
+- This section is especially important for making customers feel comfortable inviting workers into their homes.
+A large majority of Greenwoods Arborist Services customers are age 70+ and no longer want to or are able to take care of their gardens themselves, it is important that the customer can see who they are inviting into their homes to make it a more relaxing experience.

 - This section will include a description of each staff member and what they do for the company.